ipaybit/cardano-sl/docs/tx/binary-format.md

 * `2` - `Redeem`-address,
 * other tag - unknown address (for new types in future releases).

-Address type is a byte.
+Address type is, again, an integer from 0 to 255.

 ## Transaction Attributes